Points de contrôle

 Create a health check for the load balancer:

 gcloud compute health-checks create http http-basic-check \ --port 80 Note: Google Cloud provides health checking mechanisms that determine whether backend instances respond properly to traffic.
-For more information, please refer to the Creating health checks document. -
+For more information, please refer to the Creating health checks documentation. -

 Create a backend service: